Moderate Sedation/ I.V. Sedation

 Q: When can I get I.V. sedation and for what purpose?

-A: I.V. sedation is the most commonly used method of sedation for having wisdom teeth removed.
-It is also commonly used for other surgical procedures such as dental implant placement.
-It may also be used to alleviate anxiety for those who experience dental fears beyond the usual "white coat syndrome."
+A: I.V. sedation is the most commonly used method of sedation for having wisdom teeth removed and other surgical procedures such as sinus augmentation grafting.
+It may also be used to alleviate anxiety for those who experience dental severe dental fears.
 This form of sedation can be used for any dental procedure including cleanings, fillings, root canals, and/or crowns.
 We want to provide the highest level of comfort possible to help you through your dental experience.

 Q: Who can perform I.V. sedation?